|BOINC in Retrospect||

 Tensions developed around vboxwrapper.
 People from CERN (notably Daniel Gonzalez) developed a version of it.
 The official BOINC version - which Rom developed - was based on this but modified it considerably.
 There wasn't good communication, and the CERN people (justifiably, I'm sure) felt slighted.
 At some point Ben stopped communicating with me.

 BOINC-related activity continued at CERN.
 They had a summer-intern program that brought in computer science students.
 They gave some of them BOINC-related projects The problem was that they didn't discuss these projects with me, and they often went in non-productive directions.

 Eventually CERN's BOINC activity was put under the direction of Lawrence Field.
-Lawrence attended a couple of BOINC workshops, and we tried to get him more involved in the BOINC community by putting him in charge of server release management.
-But Lawrence - and CERN - lost interest in BOINC.
-The last time I talked with him he said that CERN IT was moving toward the use of GPUs - as if this was mutually exclusive with using BOINC.
+Lawrence attended a couple of BOINC workshops, and we persuaded him to be in charge of server release management and developer Zoom calls.
+He's gotten more involved in the BOINC community.
+But CERN seems to be losing interest in BOINC.
+The last time I talked with Laurence he said that CERN IT was moving toward the use of GPUs - as if this was mutually exclusive with using BOINC.